-The Group recorded a surplus for the year of £6.1m (2016/17 - £6.3m) which was above the targeted surplus due to cost control and project delivery, some of which will impact the coming year.
+The Group recorded a surplus for the year of £6.1m $(2016/17 - \pounds 6.3m)$ which was above the targeted surplus due to cost control and project delivery, some of which will impact the coming year.

-Income rose by 11.6%, despite a fall in grant income, which was more than offset by tuition fee receipts from both on- and off-campus courses.
-In addition, research income rose by 21% and other income increased by 46% due to grant funding for the Launchpad project.
+Income rose by 11.6%, despite a fall in grant income, which was more than offset by tuition fee receipts fro both on- and off-campus courses.
+In addition, resear income rose by 21% and other income increased by 4 due to grant funding for the Launchpad project.

-Costs rose by 12.1% during the year with staff costs increasing by nearly 10% to deliver to higher numbers of students, and growing pressure on pension costs which increased by over 18%.
-Meanwhile other costs rose by 16.5% due to student numbers, partnership teaching and strategic project costs.
+Costs rose by 12.1% during the year with staff costs increasing by nearly 10% to deliver to higher number of students, and growing pressure on pension costs which increased by over 18%.
+Meanwhile other cost rose by 16.5% due to student numbers, partnership teaching and strategic project costs.